-The Dream Factory.
 The Dream Factory grants wishes to critically and chronically ill children between 3 and 18 years old.
 Parents, guardians, physicians, other caregivers, and children with advanced diseases can make referrals to begin the wish-granting process.

-Kids Wish Network.
-The Kids Wish Network grants wishes for children who are between the ages of 3 and 18 and have a life-threatening illness.
+Kids Wish Network grants wishes for children who are between the ages of 3 and 18 and have a life-threatening medical condition.
 Anyone can refer a child, including a family member, friend, nurse, doctor, or social worker.
-In addition, the organization's "Hero of the Month" program was developed to honor children who may not have a life-threatening condition but who bravely faced some very tough and often tragic situations.
-These special wishes are called "Hero Wishes" and are granted for children between the ages of 3 and 18 who have overcome life-altering circumstances and have stayed in or been treated at one of our Hero pediatric care facilities.
+In addition, the organization's "Hero of the Month" program was developed to honor children also between the ages of 3 and 18 who have overcome life-altering circumstances and have stayed in or been treated at one of their Hero pediatric care facilities.

-Operation Liftoff.
-Operation Liftoff provides children with advanced illness three types of trips: trips for children with advanced illness, trips for medical treatment in other regions, and group trips to help teenagers with advanced illnesses leave the hospital and bond with peers.
+Operation Liftoff provides children with advanced illness three types of trips: dream trips for children with advanced illness, trips for medical treatment in other regions, and group trips to help teenagers with advanced illnesses leave the hospital and bond with peers.
 Parents and caregivers complete a form to request a trip.
 If a child does not qualify for treatment trip services, Operation Liftoff will provide alternative service information to families in need.

-A Special Wish Foundation.
-This foundation grants wishes for infants, children, and young adults younger than 21 years old who have been diagnosed with an advanced illness.
+A Special Wish Foundation grants wishes for children and young adults between the ages of 3 and 21 who have been diagnosed with an advanced illness and live near Spokane, Washington.
 Wishes fall into three categories, including a special gift, a visit to a special place, or the opportunity to meet a special hero.

 Wish fulfillment organizations for adults and families

-Reeling and Healing Midwest.
 Reeling and Healing Midwest offers fly-fishing wellness retreats for men and women with cancer.
 The organization helps renew participants' spirits and hopes through fly-fishing, nature, peer coaching, and peer bonding.
 Patients older than 18 are eligible to apply and are responsible for paying a registration fee and a daily fee.